sam-w-yellin/volatile-int-blog/content/posts/tuple-template-concepts/index.md

 ---
-title: "Applying Template Concepts to Tuples in C++ "
+title: "Applying Template Concepts to tuple-like Objects in C++"
 date: 2025-12-23T00:00:00-08:00
 draft: false
 tags: ["crunch", "C++", "template", "tuple", "concept"]
 ---

-This article is going to walk through a few different ways to constrain the types within a tuple used as a template parameter.
-In C++, tuples are a collection of values of different types.
-You can access different elements at compile time via the `get` method.
-The very commonly used std::pair is a two-element tuple-like type.
+This article is going to walk through a few different ways to constrain the types within a tuple (and more generally, any [tuple-like](https://en.cppreference.com/w/cpp/utility/tuple/tuple-like.html) object) used as a template parameter.
+In C++, tuples are a collection of values of heterogenous types.
+You can access different elements at compile time via the get method, while the std::tuple_size and std::tuple_element traits provide metadata about the collection's structure.
+Classes that satisfy this "Tuple Protocol" in the `STL` - and can therefore utilize the techniques in this article - include `std::tuple`, `std::pair`, `std::array`, and some types in the `std::ranges` library.

 While [developing Crunch](https://www.volatileint.dev/posts/crunch-intro/), I had quite a few use cases for applying template concepts to tuples and found some good - and not so good - ways to do it.
 Hopefully by the end of this article, you feel comfortable writing template concepts targeting `std::tuple` parameters!